TL;DR

 However, for the 1% who are expats, digital nomads, or long-term international travellers, international PMI is not just "worth it" – it is absolutely essential.
 It is your primary lifeline to quality healthcare when you are far from home and the NHS.
 In this scenario, failing to have IPMI is a significant financial and health risk.

 The key is to honestly assess your lifestyle and future plans.
-Once you know which type of cover you need, the next step is to find the right policy.
+Once you know which type of cover you need, the next step is to find a strong fit for your needs.

 Ready to explore your options?